jayscoder/pybts/README.md

-# PYBT - Python Behavior Tree
+# PYBTS - Python Behavior Tree

 ## Overview

-PYBT (Python Behavior Tree) is a Python library for creating and managing behavior trees, which are used to model the decision-making process in artificial intelligence systems, such as in games or robotics.
+pybts (Python Behavior Tree) is a Python library for creating and managing behavior trees, which are used to model the decision-making process in artificial intelligence systems, such as in games or robotics.
 The library provides a structured way to organize complex behaviors through a hierarchy of nodes, each representing a specific action, decision, or condition.

 ## Features